Print Options

 Typically Offered: SPRING

-NRSG 692 TEACHING AND LEARNING STRATEGIES 3 Credit Hours
+NRSG 691 TEACHING AND LEARNING STRATEGIES FOR THE CLASSROOM 3 Credit Hours

-Effective classroom and clinical teaching/learning strategies foster sound clinical judgment, safe clinical practice and professional role development.
-In this course, students will develop theoretically based teaching/earning strategies focused on individual learner needs with the context of the traditional classroom and clinical learning environment.
+Effective classroom teaching and learning strategies foster sound clinical judgment, safe clinical practice and professional role development.
+In this course, students will develop theoretically based teaching and learning strategies focused on individual learner needs with the context of the classroom environment.
 Special attention will be given to the interplay between different learning environments, learner needs and learner evaluation.
 Through reflective strategies, students will examine nursing behaviors that promote professional role development.
 3 didactic credits.

 Prerequisite: Admission to the Professional Graduate Nursing Program or permission of instructor.